Minnale (soundtrack): Release, reception and influence

 The album emerged as a breakthrough for Carnatic musician Bombay Jayashri, who became a leading playback singer in films.

 A promotional event to distribute the film's audio cassettes and CDs was held at Sathyam Cinemas, Chennai on 12 January 2001 with the film's songs were also screened.
 Actors Madhavan, Vivek, Vikram and Manoj Bharathiraja among other celebrities from the film industry were present at the event, excluding Reema and Abbas, who could not attend the function due to busy schedules.
 The composer's musical team performed the songs on stage, with dance choreographer Brinda's team danced to the tunes.

 The soundtrack received critical acclaim and was a major contributor to the film's commercial success.
 In its review for The Hindu, Savitha Padmanabhan praised the film's music and picturisation as "stylish" and "youthful".
 A critic from Sify, considered the background score and the songs (particularly "Azhagiya Theeye"), as the "highlight" of the film.
 In the film's 18th anniversary, Abhishek Bachchan replied to one of the ardent fans of the film, praising the film and added that its songs still feel fresh to listen even after several years.
 Ritz Magazine called "Venmathiye" and one of the best compositions from Harris Jayaraj, as was The Indian Express, while "Vaseegara" was listed as one of the best songs from Harris in the review for The Times of India.

 The soundtrack emerged as a breakthrough for Harris Jayaraj, who went on to become one of the leading music directors in the Tamil film music scene, as well as its contributors, lyricist Thamarai and singer Bombay Jayashri, who became a playback singer in films after being known as a carnatic musician.
 It also led to a successive collaboration between Jayaraj and Menon, who went on collaborate in several of the latter's films, till Vaaranam Aayiram (2008).
-Songs from the film inspired several film titles – Vaseegara (2003), Azhagiya Theeye (2004) and Ivan Yaaro, which served as the tentative title for Evano Oruvan, starring Madhavan, also inspired a song from the actor's debut film Alaippayuthey.
+Songs from the film inspired several film titles – Vaseegara (2003), Azhagiya Theeye (2004) and Ivan Yaaro, which served as the tentative title for Evano Oruvan, starring Madhavan, also inspired a song from the actor's debut film Alai Payuthey.
+The song "Vaseegara" was reused in the 2003 Kannada film Lovea Illa Doveaa as "Vasundara Ee Prema" and in the 2005 film Sachein.